-Once loaded onto the cobas° 6800/8800 Systems, reagents are automatically stored at appropriate temperatures and their expiration is monitored by the system.
+Reagents loaded onto the cobas° 6800/8800 Systems are stored at appropriate temperatures and their expiration is monitored by the system.
 The cobas° 6800/8800 Systems allow reagents to be used only if all of the conditions shown in Table 7 are met.
 The system automatically prevents use of expired reagents.
 Table 7 allows the user to understand the reagent handling conditions enforced by the cobas° 6800/8800 Systems.

-Table 7 Reagent expiry conditions enforced by the cobas[®] 6800/8800 Systems
+Table 7 Reagent expiry conditions enforced by the cobas® 6800/8800 Systems

-Reagent Open-kit stability Number of runs for which this kit can be used On-board stability (cumulative time on board outside refrigerator) cobas® MTB 90 days from first usage Max 40 runs Max 40 hours cobas® MTB Positive Control Kit Not applicable Not applicable Max 10 hours cobas® Buffer Negative Control Kit Not applicable Not applicable Max 10 hours cobas omni Lysis Reagent 30 days from loading Not applicable Not applicable cobas omni MGP Reagent 30 days from loading Not applicable Not applicable cobas omni Specimen Diluent 30 days from loading Not applicable Not applicable cobas omni Wash Reagent 30 days from loading Not applicable Not applicable
+Reagent Kit expiration date Open-kit stability Number of runs for which this kit can be used On-board stability (cumulative time on board outside refrigerator) cobas® MTB Date not passed 90 days from first usage Max 40 runs Max 40 hours cobas® MTB Positive Control Kit Date not passed Not applicable a Not applicable Max 10 hours cobas® Buffer Negative Control Kit Date not passed Not applicable a Not applicable Max 10 hours cobas omni Lysis Reagent Date not passed 30 days from loading b Not applicable Not applicable cobas omni MGP Reagent Date not passed 30 days from loading b Not applicable Not applicable cobas omni Specimen Diluent Date not passed 30 days from loading b Not applicable Not applicable cobas omni Wash Reagent Date not passed 30 days from loading b Not applicable Not applicable